-How to Ask for Google Reviews: Examples and Templates
+How to Ask for Google Reviews in 2024: Examples and Templates

 Google Reviews is a feature that helps businesses collect feedback and ratings from customers after they purchase or receive a service.
 People can publicly share their experience, self-clicked photos, and a rating from 0 to 5, which appears on Google Search and Maps for anyone looking up the said Google Business Profile online.